AzyIsCool/HATE/README.md

 # Building

-You will need [GTK# for .NET](https://www.mono-project.com/download/stable/) and .NET or mono in order to build
+You need .Net Core 2.2 in order to build, Rider or Visual Studio 2017/2019 is recommended when editing the code